M7rc7ry/phpgeo/docs/010_Installation.md

 ## Requirements

-_phpgeo_ requires at least PHP 7.2.
+_phpgeo_ requires at least PHP 7.3.

+The 3.x releases require PHP >= 7.2 and gets feature updates until the end of 2020.

 The 2.x releases require PHP >= 7.0 but don't get feature updates any longer.